-The result of the defence planning process is a set of strategic and conceptual documents, particularly the Military Strategy of the Czech Republic (2008) and the Long-term Vision of the Ministry of Defence (2008).
+The result of the defence planning process is a set of strategic and long- to short-term planning documents, with the Military Strategy of the Czech Republic (2008) and the Long-term Vision of the Ministry of Defence (2008) at the top level.
+Principles and goals expressed in these strategic documents are then operationalized at lower levels.
 Minister's Guidance is regularly issued to steer medium-term planning.
-A Medium-term Development Plan provides major input for yearly budgeting process.
-Currently, the Medium-term Plan for the period 2010-2014 is in force.
+A Medium-term Plan provides major input for yearly plans and budgeting process.